• Skip to main content

 Vegan Po Boy Made With Store-Bought Vegan Shrimp

 I love this stunning Po Boy from Thee Vegan Dude, made with prepared vegan shrimp.
 This looks so epic and something I need to try!
-I’ve never seen frozen vegan shrimp anywhere myself, so I may splurge one of these days and try ordering some vegan shrimp from GTFO It’s Vegan that offers a breaded and unbreaded version.
+I’ve never seen frozen vegan shrimp anywhere myself, so I may splurge one of these days and try ordering some vegan shrimp from GTFO It’s Vegan which offers a breaded and unbreaded version.

 A vegan shrimp po boy.